Training With Hex Dumbbells

 1. Shoulder Press

-Arguably the most beneficial hex dumbbell exercise for working your shoulder muscles.
-In order to maintain a straight back sit down on a back-supported vertical bench.
-To perform the correct technique when operating the dumbbell shoulder press raise both hands at the same time.
+Arguably the most beneficial hex dumbbell exercise for working your shoulder muscles, maintain a straight back sit down on a back-supported vertical bench.
+To perform the correct technique when operating the dumbbell, the shoulder press raises both hands simultaneously.
 Although your deltoid (shoulder) muscles will be the primary muscles operated, your triceps will also be worked, making it an ideal upper body dumbbell exercise.